 - You will see your Insights overview from there, find the Posts tab and click it.

 - Hover your mouse on the day you want your post to be scheduled and you will able to see the best hours that your fans are online.

 6. Create and Schedule Your Status Updates

 The average daily active user on Facebook is 757 million, according to a January 2014 report.
-And a certain percentage from those millions of people could be your next potential customers.
+And a certain percentage of those millions of people could be your next potential customers.

-If you want to use Facebook for maximum advantage, you need to post contents for your target audience with consistency.
+If you want to use Facebook to maximum advantage, you need to post contents for your target audience with consistency.
 Your goals should be either to educate, to entertain, or to empower them.